FAMILY VACATION

 Where does the trip start?

-On the first morning of the trip, our two pick-up locations are Merivale Manor at 10:30am or the Christchurch airport (CHC) in front of the Help Desk (near door 7) at 11am.
-You are welcome to book your pre-trip stay at this hotel directly or any other hotel in Christchurch, though you must make your own way to one of the two pick-up points at the pre-designated times.
+On the first morning of the trip, meet us outside reception at the Merivale Manor at 10:00am You are welcome to book your pre-trip stay at this hotel directly or any other hotel in Christchurch, though you must make your own way there.
+Be prepared with your daypack, comfortable clothing, and walking shoes for our visit to Willowbank Wildlife Reserve today.

 Where does the trip end?